-- 5.7.1 Arrangements for the protection of local assets are outlined in Volume 3 of this NSW SES local Flood Plan.
-In addition, Local and Region EMPLAN's contain infrastructure inventories. - 5.7.2 Strategy: Minimise disruption to the community by ensuring protection of infrastructure and supply of essential energy and utility services.
+- 5.7.1 Local and Region EMPLAN's contain infrastructure inventories. - 5.7.2 Strategy: Minimise disruption to the community by ensuring protection of infrastructure and supply of essential energy and utility services.

 - a.
 Transport Services Functional Area will keep the NSW SES informed of the status of transport network infrastructure. - b.
-Energy and Utility Services Functional Area is to coordinate the assessment and restoration of essential energy and utility services (not including telecommunications). - c.
-Telecommunications Services Functional Area is to coordinate the assessment and restoration of telecommunications and the Government Radio Network. - d.
-Engineering Services Functional Area is to coordinate the assessment and restoration of critical public buildings for example hospitals; and - e.
-Functional Areas will keep NSW SES informed of the status of utilities and infrastructure.
+The Energy and Utility Services Functional Area is to coordinate the assessment and restoration of essential energy and utility services (not including telecommunications). - c.
+The Telecommunications Services Functional Area is to coordinate the assessment and restoration of telecommunications and the Government Radio Network. - d.
+The Engineering Services Functional Area is to coordinate the assessment and restoration of critical public buildings for example hospitals; and - e.
+Functional Areas will keep the NSW SES informed of the status of utilities and infrastructure.